fgmourao/Gila-Pulse-Generator/README.md

 - Timer1 ISR → falling edge check after pulse_on_us
 - loop()     → UI only (LCD, encoder, menus)

 The primary challenge is the NPS mode, which currently relies on random() and state management inside loop(), neither of which is safely portable to an ISR context without a full rewrite of the stochastic scheduling engine.
-This architectural migration is therefore scoped as a v2.0 effort.<br />
+This architectural migration is therefore scoped as a v2.0 effort.

 ## Licence

-Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).<br />
+Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).

 ## Author